|

 The Australian Federal Police

 Australian Federal Police Cap badge.
 1st Version.
-Hallmarked "Lega".
+Hallmarked

+"Lega".
 Very Rare.
 Withdrawn. c1979

 Australian Protective Service

 Australian Protective Service obsolete cap badge.
-1st Issue.
+1st

+Issue.
 Known as the "Ninja Star" badge. c1984.Hallmarked "Stokes".

 Very Rare.

-On the 1st July 2004, the Australian Protective Service
+On the 1st July 2004, the Australian Protective

-was integrated into the Australian Federal Police and now known as the AFP Protective Service.
+Service was integrated into the Australian Federal Police and now known as the AFP Protective Service.

 National Crime Authority

-National Crime Authority badge.
+National Crime Authority ID and wallet badge.

-Australian Coat of Arms surmounts the badge; instead of the Queen's Crown. * One of the Rarest.
+surmounts the badge; instead of the Queen's Crown. * One of the Rarest.

 Norfolk Island Police